 The School leases school facilities, land, office space and warehouse space and determines if an arrangement is a lease at inception.
-Operating leases are included in operating lease right-of-use (ROU) assets, other current liabilities, and operating lease liabilities on School's balance sheets.
+Operating leases are included in operating lease right-of-use (ROU) assets, other current liabilities, and operating lease liabilities on School's statements of financial position.